Body Language: Ultimate Guide Part 2

 A gesture is a specific bodily movement that reinforces a verbal message or conveys a particular thought or emotion.

 The perceived meanings of gestures also differ around the world.
-For example, nodding one’s head up and down signifies agreement in Western cultures – but in some parts of India this gesture means the exact opposite!
+For example, nodding one’s head up and down signifies agreement in Western cultures – but in some parts of India it means the exact opposite!

-All good speakers use gestures.
-But why should you?
+All good speakers apply gestures.
+Why should you?

 - To add clarity to your message and support your words